 The Lectin Avoidance Cookbook

 Due to frequent queries about how to implement this diet, I have released the Lectin Avoidance Cookbook.
-This cookbook will help you overcome autoimmune issues, irritable bowel syndrome, inflammatory bowel disease, chronic fatigue syndrome, histamine intolerance, chronic inflammation, or simply make you feel optimal.
+This cookbook will help you overcome autoimmune issues, irritable bowel syndrome, inflammatory bowel disease, chronic fatigue syndrome, histamine intolerance, chronic inflammation, and simply make you feel your best.

 In the Lectin Avoidance Cookbook, we have

 51 84 recipes and counting.
 The price is $27.

 After you pay for the book, you will be redirected to a link where you can download it.
 The redirect takes about 5-10 seconds, so be patient.
 If you have any issues, email [email protected]

 Do not confuse lectins with leptin, lactose, or pectin.